anp-exe/detect-ai-slop-tutorial/README.md

 We `POST` the post text plus our two labels, and the model returns a probability for each.
 We grab the "performative" one (`labels[1]`, a number from 0 to 1).
 How does it work?
 The model was trained to judge whether one sentence *implies* another, so we're effectively asking "does this post imply the label 'performative content'?"
 That's the magic.

+> [!TIP]
-> 💡 **First-run tip:** free models "sleep" when idle, so your first request might take ~20 seconds while the model wakes up.
+> **First-run tip:** free models "sleep" when idle, so your first request might take ~20 seconds while the model wakes up.
 Just run it again.

 ## Add the verdict